I’d been dreaming about visiting Cairo for years.

 And did it?
 Yep!

-Today, I’m excited to start kicking off my Egypt coverage by sharing how to spend three days in chaotic, charming Cairo.
+And so, today, I’m excited to start kicking off my Egypt coverage by sharing how to spend three days in chaotic, charming Cairo.

-Why You Absolutely Should Visit Cairo
+Why You Should Absolutely Visit Cairo

 How Many Days Should You Spend in Cairo?